 Gifted children and intellectually advanced children face a particularly tricky situation.
-Either their parents frame them as the ‘golden child’ (See below) and put pressure on their academic accomplishments and talent development, or they intentionally put the gifted child down so he or she does not outshine others.
+Either their parents frame them as the ‘golden child’ (See below) and put pressure on their academic accomplishments and talent development, or they intentionally put the gifted child down, so he or she does not outshine others.

-While it is more common than parents favour the child that stands out, some parents do the reverse.
+While it is more common that parents favour the child that stands out, some parents do the reverse.
 This could be because they may feel personally intimidated by the bright child’s perceptiveness and capabilities, are competitive with them or even feel envious of the opportunities they have.
 They may also be acting out of guilt towards the other sibling that is less capable and more clumsy.
 In this situation, the gifted child becomes the ‘black sheep’ of the family, with all their accomplishments underplayed and their needs ignored.

 Lack of Parental Maturity and Competence

-In a healthy scenario, a parent would discipline a child when they speak disrespectfully or manifest aggression and hostility.
+In a healthy scenario, a parent would discipline a child when they speak disrespectfully or manifests aggression and hostility.
 Some parents, however, have a deep fear of conflicts.
 They do not like playing the ‘bad cop’ and will do everything to avoid being disliked by their child.
-The unconscious worry is that, if they say “no” to their child, their child won’t love them anymore.
+The unconscious worry is that if they say “no” to their child, their child won’t love them anymore.
 As a result, they don’t do anything to discipline a child that is acting out.
 If one of the children come across as strong and aggressive, they become afraid of them rather than challenging them.
 These parents’ inability to assert parental authority means the children are left to find their own limits, which is an impossible task.

 The absence of parental guidance and authority sets the scene for sibling abuse.
-When one child becomes out of control, or find that they can blackmail or bribe their way out of things, they will become a bully to their brothers and sisters.
+When one child becomes out of control or find that they can blackmail or bribe their way out of things, they will become a bully to their brothers and sisters.
 If one sibling always blows up in an unpredictable rage, it is difficult for the other siblings to feel safe.
 As a result, other siblings experience complex trauma, which includes chronic hyper-vigilance and the inability to feel safe in any environment.

 The siblings of an uncontrolled, bullying child will also not have the room to express their needs and emotions.
 The ‘emotional space’ in the household has very much been taken up by their dysregulated sibling and vulnerable parents.
 There is no room left for them, and nobody in the household has the capacity to attend to their wants and needs and to show them they matter.
 They may feel they cannot even express joy or exuberance, for if they appear happy, their sibling could get triggered and punish them.
-They are left on their own, and it is likely that they carry the feelings of loneliness and despair into their adulthood.
+They are left on their own, and it is likely that they carry feelings of loneliness and despair into their adulthood.

 Parental Abuse as a Precedent for Sibling Abuse

 Clearly, parents who abuse their children set a negative example.
-If the parents repeatedly scapegoat one child and blame them for everything that goes wrong, eventually the other children will also learn that they can conveniently avoid responsibilities when things go wrong.
+If the parents repeatedly scapegoat one child and blame them for everything that goes wrong, eventually, the other children will also learn that they can conveniently avoid responsibilities when things go wrong.
 Future sibling estrangement finds its root in the inherent unfairness the parents have created in the sibling dynamic.

 Sibling Abuse and Bullying

 It is natural for children to sometimes treat each other in aggressive or even mildly violent manners.
-These are ways of children testing boundaries, and learning to negotiate their roles in a relationship.
+These are ways of children testing boundaries and learn to negotiate their roles in a relationship.
 In an ideal scenario, the parents would step in an assertive but kind way and teach their children the right way to communicate with each other.
 But some parents are not able to do that due to their own fears and anxiety.
 On very rare occasions, such as when a child is born with the neuro-atypical trait of psychopathy, even when the parents try their best the situation could not be stopped.

 Children frequently experience all three forms of abuse, emotional, physical, and sexual (Wiehe 2000).
-When one sibling is repeatedly abused, humiliated, tormented, the psychological scars left in the victim will be deep and long-lasting.
+When one sibling is repeatedly abused, humiliated, and tormented, the psychological scars left in the victim will be deep and long-lasting.
 Siling estrangement in these cases could even be protective.
 Sadly, even amongst psychologists and therapists, sibling bullying and sibling abuse are topics that are often swept under the rug.
-For a long time, psychoanalysts had focused on the trauma inflicted by parents, but neglected the impact of having violent and abusive siblings.
+For a long time, psychoanalysts had focused on the trauma inflicted by parents but neglected the impact of having violent and abusive siblings.
 Parents, teachers and even professionals like social workers may trivialise or minimalize the situation as normal fighting.
-Many victims of abuse were unfortunately re-traumatised when they disclosed what happened and no one believed them.
+Many victims of abuse were unfortunately re-traumatized when they disclosed what happened, and no one believed them.